Last Updated: October 1, 2020

 Splitting up your wedding day means that you’ll proceed with a small ceremony in a safe location with just a few people in attendance.
 This allows you to go ahead and get hitched without having to worry about having the big reception on that day.
 You can get the legal stuff out of the way and share the love with your nearest and dearest, and then have your big party at a later date when there are no longer restrictions on gathering size.
 We’ve done split weddings like this before, as you can see at this New River Gorge wedding we shot last year.

 A lot of couples who are choosing to go this route are still planning on having some form of ceremony on their “party” date.
 Whether it’s a small civil ceremony on your original date and a religious ceremony on the date of the big party, or a vow renewal – there’s a lot of ways to celebrate small sooner and big later!
+Some of our clients have opted to go the minimony route– having a small ceremony with their closest loved ones in a safe outdoor setting (like the backyard).

 It’s worth noting that in choosing to split your event like this you might run into additional fees from your vendors depending on what dates you end up going with for your two events.